 Why We Are Needed

-The very projects meant to lift people out of poverty often have the opposite impact.
-These projects, such as dams, mines, and oil pipelines are notorious for environmental and human rights abuses.
-Increasingly, we see renewables and climate finance contributing to the same type of harm, including forced displacement of indigenous people, poisoned rivers used for drinking water, and sexual abuse of women and girls by foreign workers.
+Internationally financed projects such as dams, mines, and oil pipelines are notorious for environmental and human rights abuses.
+Increasingly, we see renewables and climate finance contributing to the same type of harm, including forced displacement of Indigenous people, poisoned rivers used for drinking water, and sexual abuse of women and girls by foreign workers.

 The millions of people a year who suffer these types of abuses have few options for recourse.
-Those who most need access to justice are the ones facing the greatest barriers to information, have the least political power and the fewest financial resources, and lack the professional support required to seek it.
-Accountability Counsel exists to bridge these barriers for communities and create accountability in development finance resulting in systemic change.
+Those who most need access to justice often face the greatest barriers to information, have the least political power and the fewest financial resources, and lack the professional support required to seek it.
+Accountability Counsel exists to bridge these barriers for communities and create accountability in global finance resulting in systemic change.
 Accountability Counsel works to hold nearly $12 trillion a year accountable to global human rights and environmental standards.